ULHPC/tutorials/deep_learning/huggingface/README.md

 ## LLM with restricted access
 Some HuggingFace LLM requires extra permission such as Meta's Llama2 LLM named `meta-llama/Llama-2-7b-hf`.
 To use them, you need to follow those steps:

-* 1 Create an account on https://huggingface.co/
+1. Create an account on [https://huggingface.co/](https://huggingface.co/)
-* Ask permission for a given LLM (example: https://huggingface.co/meta-llama/Llama-2-7b-hf ) .
-You will receive notification from 24h to 48h.
+2. Ask permission for a given LLM.
+Example: [https://huggingface.co/meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) .
+You will receive mail notification from 24h to 48h later.
-* Generate a "read" token: https://huggingface.co/settings/tokens and copy the token.
+3. Generate a "read" token: [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) and copy the token.
-* Call the command: `huggingface-cli login --token <your_token_pasted>`
+4. Call the command: `huggingface-cli login --token <your_token_pasted>`

-Change the Python code for calling the model you want.
-Example:
+Now you can access the model.
+You can change the first line of the provided code in this tutorial with the new LLM name:
 ```
 model_name="meta-llama/Llama-2-7b-hf"
 [...]